Behzadb/dnsupdate-sync-test/README.md

 ## Usage

-1. Create spped.test zone in authorative
+1. Create speed.test zone in authorative
 2. Allow nsupdate and Set TSIG keys for the zone
 3. Set TSIG key in key.conf
 4. Set authoratives and recursors address inside script